Powerlearnproject/se-day1-assignment-kimbir5/README.md

 5. Relevance: The improved prompt ensures that the response will be relevant and tailored to the specified topic, avoiding generalizations or irrelevant information that may arise from a vague prompt like the impact of technology on society.

-6. Effectiveness: The improved prompt is more effective because it provides a clear and structured framework for the AI model to follow, resulting in a response that is more focused, insightful, and aligned with the intended query, ultimately leading to a more valuable and targeted output.
+6. Effectiveness: The improved prompt is more effective because it provides a clear and structured framework for the AI model to follow, resulting in a response that is more focused, insightful, and aligned with the intended query, ultimately leading to a more valuable and targeted output..